chen-lin/cablelab/README.md

 # CableLab
-Python code for dynamic analysis and vibration control of stay cables.
+Python library for dynamic analysis and vibration control of stay cables.
 It is designed for both academic use and industrial application.

 # Description